1994

 –Batman: Gotham After Midnight #1-6 by Steve Niles/Kelley Jones (July to December 2008)[5]

 Late October.
 Batman takes on an escaped Scarecrow, the Axeman, and Man-Bat before realizing that they are all acting strangely and obviously under the control of another person.
 Meanwhile, a mysterious serial killer has been literally stealing people’s hearts.
 It doesn’t take long for Batman to discover that the killer, known as Midnight, is controlling the villains using experimental drugs.
 Soon after, Bruce, in and out of costume, meets the beautiful GCPD Lieutenant April Clarkson.
-Midnight then hires Clayface II (Matt Hagen) to attack Batman, which results in a Godzilla-like battle with a kaiju Clayface fighting Batman in a giant robot.
-On Halloween weekend, Midnight drugs Joker, causing him to help kidnap some kids.
-Midnight unsuccessfully tries to kill Batman when the Caped Crusader arrives to save the children.
-Midnight then abducts GCPD cop Barry Lucas and makes his escape.
+Midnight then hires Clayface II (Matt Hagen) to attack Batman, which results in a Godzilla-like battle with a kaiju Clayface fighting Batman in a giant mech robot.
+On Halloween weekend, Midnight drugs Joker, causing him to assist in the kidnapping of some kids.
+When Batman tries to save the abducted children, he faces off against the troubling team-up of Midnight and Joker.
+However, Joker quickly shakes off the effects of the drugs, ending their brief partnership.
+Once again solo, Midnight attempt to kill the Caped Crusader goes unsuccessfully.
+Despite this, Midnight is able to abduct GCPD cop Barry Lucas and make an clean escape with Lucas in tow.

 –Batman: Gotham After Midnight #7 Part 1 by Steve Niles/Kelley Jones (January 2009)